 Members here all have interesting stories and warm personalities.
 We treat each other as if we’re all members of a collective team.
 Because at Metroflex, that’s exactly what we are: Teammates.

-Since 1987 where Metroflex was founded how did the gym developed to the reputation it has today?
+Since 1987 where Metroflex was founded how did the gym develop to the reputation it has today?

 EA: Metroflex Gym (the original in Arlington) certainly had an illustrious reputation before I ever became involved with the name.
 But I do think that the Metroflex LBC’s involvement with the fitness community, both through tangible example and cyber exposé.